 Snapshots are a massive time saver when you are testing settings and configuration for your Geek School testing.
 Read on to see how you can take advantage of them while following along with our articles….

 Our Geek School articles can get pretty complicated, and there’s no reason to do a ton of crazy stuff on your own desktop PC.
 Instead, you can just VirtualBox like we do to create virtual machines for all of your testing.
-Here’s how to do it.
+Her…

 By default, when you use the save as… option to save e-mail messages and attachments in Outlook the items are saved in your My Documents folder.
 Here’s how to change that.